RayYHan/cs454-2-final/README.md

 But as you can see here, the objects in the students collection have one extra property when comparing to the other two collections.
 This is where the _.pick and _.defaults functions come in.

-_.pick can construct an object with a subset of the properties from an existing object.
+_.pick constructs an object with a subset of the properties from an existing object.

+_.defaults apply default properties to an object only when the properties are undefined.

 The first chain extract the students who are originally seniors into a new collection that can be later added to the alumni collection.
 The _.pick function inside of the map function creates a new object for each senior without the grade property, which matches the format of objects inside the alumni collection.